top of page

 Campaign Australia magazine in 1988.
 Source: Supplied / National Library of Australia

-The Year: 1986 Australia
+1986 Sydney, Australia

 The Paddington Green Hotel in Sydney

 In August 1986 Line Dancing or “Bootscooting” as it was commonly referred, was introduced to Australia by Mr Geoff Perkins of Lilyfield in Sydney.
-As a regular visitor to the USA, Geoff had come across Bootscooting and saw a fun form of dance and exercise with great music that could be enjoyed by everyone.
+As a regular visitor to the USA, Geoff had come across "Bootscooting" and saw a fun form of dance and exercise with great music that could be enjoyed by everyone.
 It was relatively unknown in Australia, and best of all, it didn’t require a dance partner.

 Ken Wheatley - 1986 Paddington Green Hotel - Imperial Hotel - Country Goss' - Australia's Line Dance Origins.